ftCommunity/ftcommunity-TXT/docs/en/getting-started/installation.md

   ![Bootupscreen](https://raw.githubusercontent.com/ftCommunity/ftcommunity-TXT/master/board/fischertechnik/TXT/rootfs/etc/ftc-logo.png)

-The first startup will take a while (subsequently, the boot process will be a little faster).
+The first startup will take a while, because the SD-Card needs to be initialized first.
+Subsequently, the boot process will be a little faster).